OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

   - Runbooks
 ---

 Cloud solutions have gained popularity over traditional IT systems.
 A [study by Gartner](https://www.gartner.com/en/newsroom/press-releases/2022-02-09-gartner-says-more-than-half-of-enterprise-it-spending) indicates that revenue for cloud products will overtake traditional IT solutions in 2025.
 There is a need to optimize cloud solutions to make them more efficient and cost-effective to achieve revenue gains.
 Cloud orchestration is the coordination and automation of workloads, resources, and infrastructure in public and private cloud environments.
 Cloud orchestration is the automation of the whole cloud system.
-Each part of the system should work together to produce an efficient, well-oiled machine.
+Each part of the system should work together to produce an efficient system.
 Cloud automation is a subset of cloud orchestration focused on automating the individual components of a cloud system.
 Cloud orchestration and automation complement each other to produce an automated cloud system.

 ![Gartner Cloud Adoption](gartner-cloud-adoption.png "width=500")